EXCLUSIVE-China pressures Germany's Continental to cut out Lithuania - sources

 "We closely monitor, analyse and evaluate each such case, including among these German companies," said the spokesperson, adding that it was "looking for long-term sustainable solutions and ways to resume trade flows with China".

-(Writing By John O'Donnell; Additional reporting by Yew Lun Tian in Beijing; Editing by Pravin Char)
+(Writing By John O'Donnell; Additional reporting by Yew Lun Tian in Beijing, and Andreas Rinke and Rene Wagner in Berlin; Editing by Pravin Char, Elaine Hardcastle)

 ((john.odonnell@thomsonreuters.com;))